minprog-platforms/project-commerce-django-Sigridvk/README.md

 This section explains per model in the database which page uses this information

 ### User
 This information is needed on every page to see which user is logged on.
 When no user is logged on, it is needed to log in.
+It is also used to display current or previous bids by whom they are done and also to show who posted a certain comment.

 ### Auction Listing
 This information is used on the default page, the page of a specific listing.
 The page where the user creates a listing add to this part of the database as well.
 Also the categories page uses this information to list all the categories.